LeihuaYe/Bootstrap_in_Python/README.md

 # Bootstrap_in_Python

 This repository explains how bootstrap (a resampling method) works in a real-life scenario.
+For the final write-up, please refer to my technical blog: https://medium.com/@leihua_ye.

 ## Installing
 We need to two packages: numpy and matplotlib.pyplot.